HONR POSITIONS

 EDUCATION

-One of the most surprising aspects of dealing with online hate and abuse is lack of awareness, on the part of abusers, that what they are doing is wrong or illegal.
+One of the most surprising aspects of dealing with online hate and abuse is the lack of awareness, on the part of abusers, that what they are doing is wrong or illegal.
 Many people have a fundamental lack of understanding about the limitations of free speech and the First Amendment.

-Social media platforms have an opportunity and obligation to educate users and in doing so protect victims from ignorance based abuse.
+Social media platforms have an opportunity and obligation to educate users and, in doing so, protect victims from ignorance-based abuse.

 VICTIMS ARE TARGETED